tock/tock/doc/courses/sensys/presentation/slides.md

 <https://tockos.org/hardware>

-Put in "SENSYS17" for $5 off, and "XXX" as the address for local pickup.
+Put in "SENSYS17" for $5 off, and "2600 Hearst Ave, Berkeley CA 94709" as the address for local pickup.

 ## Binaries on-board in flash